tlevine/www.thomaslevine.com/content/!/data-data-themes/index.md

 I've gotten is by looking at the
 [different software products](/!/socrata-products/) that people use and at how these products get used.

+## Thoughtful thought
+I would love for [most of our content to be shared](/!/openprism/), even the sloppy drafts and incomplete spreadsheets.
+Rather than making everything nice before we release it, let's just get better at dealing with messy stuff.